KRWCLASSIC/Steam-Account-Switcher-Manager/readme.md

 To Rossen Georgiev for developing the "vdf" package.

-To Jassiey Sahana for backup icon over at [iconscout](https://iconscout.com/free-icon/data-backup-3351569_2797152)
+To Jessiey Sahana for backup icon over at [iconscout](https://iconscout.com/free-icon/data-backup-3351569_2797152)

 ## Support